ElenaCerezoSwing/LoginKairos/README.md

       ...
     </body>

-#### To make sure our component is supported in other browsers apart from chrome, write down these tags in your HTML
+#### POLYFILLS: To make sure our component is supported in other browsers apart from chrome, write down these tags in your HTML

     <head>
+     ...
      <script src="../bower_components/webcomponentsjs/webcomponents-loader.js">
      </script>
      <link rel="import" href="../login-kairos.html">
+     ...
     </head>

 ### Authors